Rohit-jagdale/prepvista/docs/SETUP.md

 If you see 500 Internal Server Error responses:

-1. Check that your `.env` file exists in the backend directory
+1. Check that your `.env` file exists in the ai-backend directory
 2. Verify your Google API key is correct
 3. Ensure the backend server is running on port 8000

 ### CORS Issues

 The backend is configured to allow requests from `http://localhost:3000`.
-If you change the frontend port, update the CORS configuration in `backend/main.py`.
+If you change the frontend port, update the CORS configuration in `ai-backend/main.py`.

 ### API Connection Issues

 - Verify both frontend and backend are running
-- Check that the backend URL in `config/api.ts` matches your backend server
+- Check that the backend URL in `frontend/config/api.ts` matches your backend server
 - Ensure no firewall is blocking the connection